 For most of each weekday, we are actively involved in community service work.
-This work, as well as afternoon and weekend activities, can be strenuous, and you can expect to spend most of each day outside.
+Work can be strenuous, and you can expect to spend most of each day outside.
 If you have experienced difficulty adapting to locations at high altitude, you should consider choosing another destination.
 Everyone participates in all of the group’s projects on a rotating basis, and everyone lends a hand in meal preparation and cleanup.
 Since we live in our village as the local people do, accommodations are very simple with separate space for boys and girls and basic bathroom facilities.
 You should come to the program with an open-mind, eager to participate in new experiences, and interested in exploring another culture and way of life.

 Putney organizes escorted international flights.
 Please consult us for fares.

 Learn about last year’s program by reading the 2014 Community Service Peru Blog.

 This program begins and ends at Miami International Airport in Miami, Florida.